Cancom (ETR:COK) Given a €58.00 Price Target by Deutsche Bank Aktiengesellschaft Analysts

-Deutsche Bank Aktiengesellschaft set a €58.00 ($68.24) target price on Cancom (ETR:COK) in a research report report published on Thursday morning, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Cancom (ETR:COK) received a €58.00 ($68.24) target price from stock analysts at Deutsche Bank Aktiengesellschaft in a note issued to investors on Wednesday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price objective points to a potential upside of 15.77% from the stock’s previous close.

 CANCOM SE, together with its subsidiaries, provides information technology (IT) infrastructure and services in Germany and internationally.
 The company operates through Cloud Solutions and IT Solutions segments.
 The Cloud Solutions segment provides cloud and shared managed services, including project-related cloud hardware, software, and services.